DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/filtering.md

 .embedded-demo(filtering/local-filtering-controlled)

-### Using Custom Filtering Algorithms
+### <a name="using-custom-filtering-algorithm"></a>Using Custom Filtering Algorithms

-You can also specify a filtering predicate using the `LocalFiltering` plugin's `predicate` property to implement a custom filtering logic.
+You can also specify a filtering predicate using the `LocalFiltering` plugin's `getColumnPredicate` property to implement a custom filtering logic.

 .embedded-demo(filtering/custom-filtering-algorithm)